Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                          |
 | Python | `double get_death_penalty()` |

-Returns the penalty for player's death.
+Returns the penalty for the player's death.

 ---